 What makes our team different from other physical therapy groups is our commitment to providing you with the best care.
 We understand that you know your problem best.
 We will work with you to develop an effective treatment program.
 We have strong relationships with our referring providers and our local community and regional colleges.
 Working with Plymouth State University and Franklin Pierce College helps us to stay up-to-date with the latest treatments and techniques.

-We have the best equipment including the Active Step and Balance Master to assist in the process.
+We have the best equipment including the Active Step and Balance Master machines to assist in the process.
 Our team includes therapists and therapy assistants with specialized training, working with all ages.
 We help you get back to your sport, your passion and your life.
-Our team is the largest in the state with all services and specialties in one location and we offer a wide variety of specialized clinics and programs.
+Our team is the largest in the state with all services and specialties in one location.

 We treat many different conditions.
 Some of the reasons you might see a physical therapist include rehabilitation for: